tapunict/System-Stats-By-Keylogger/README.md

 <p align="center"> <img src="docs/images/pipeline.png?v=1653225037" height="460px"/> </p>

 The following functions are available for each user (personal stats) and for all users (general stats):
-- For the Text Log:
+- For the Logged Text:
     + Sentiment analysis :chart_with_upwards_trend:
 - For Windows and Timestamps:
     + Type of window classification (social, game, utility, others) :performing_arts: